Yevhenns/pizza-app-router/README.md

-## PIZZA
+## NOSTRA PIZZA

-It's a full-stack project with server components.
+It's a full-stack project with React Server Components.

 To install and run the project: